Athletics roiled by mass doping allegations after blood test leak

 “The IAAF is a very strong leader in the fight against doping.
 We will not stop the fight.
 If we need to change rules and regulations we will do it,” said Bubka, a Ukrainian pole vault champion vying with Britain’s Sebastian Coe to succeed Senegal’s Lamine Diack as the new boss of world athletics.

-Coe, a former middle distance record holder who chaired the London 2012 Olympics organizing committee said the IAAF would take the allegations seriously.
+Coe, a former middle distance record holder who chaired the London 2012 Olympics organising committee said the IAAF would take the allegations seriously.

 An independent WADA commission is already investigating previous allegations of doping that implicate Russia, the IAAF, athletes, coaches, trainers, doctors and other members of athletes’ entourages.

 Reedie said initial findings had been expected by September, but the new allegations meant it could now take longer.
-He emphasized that “athletes are innocent until proven guilty”.
+He emphasised that “athletes are innocent until proven guilty”.

 The allegations are the latest scandal to tarnish the multi-billion dollar world of global sport, following an ongoing corruption scandal in soccer.
 Athletics are a central part of the only global sporting event that rivals the soccer World Cup in scale -- the Olympics -- which collect billions of dollars from sponsors like Coca-Cola, Panasonic, Visa and McDonald‘s.